MicrosoftDocs/customer-insights/ci-docs/journeys/event-payment-gateway.md

 ---
-title: Add a payment gateway to your event website
+title: Add a payment gateway to your event website in outbound marketing
 description: Describes how to set up a payment gateway for the event website, so contacts can pay for a ticket while registering in  Dynamics 365 Customer Insights - Journeys. ms.date: 08/18/2023 ms.topic: article